CIÉ 121 Class: Preservation

 The Irish Traction Group has preserved locomotive 124.
-After withdrawal in 2008, 124 was kept in Inchicore Works until November 2009 when it was moved to Moyasta Junction on the West Clare Railway in County Clare for storage.
+After withdrawal in 2008, 124 was kept in Inchicore Works until November 2009 when it was moved to Moyasta Junction on the West Clare Railway for storage.
 After 16 years, it left Moyasta on 31 May 2025 and was relocated to Downpatrick railway station on the preserved Downpatrick & County Down Railway, where it arrived the following day.

 The other surviving member of the class, locomotive B134, is owned by the Railway Preservation Society of Ireland (RPSI), and is undergoing restoration.
 On 19 July 2016 it was hauled by 071 Class locomotive 071 from Inchicore to the RPSI's locomotive shed at Dublin Connolly.
 Later that year it was returned to Inchicore.
 In 2021 it was given a protective top-coat in older IE grey (per 071 class) with plans for final fitments.
-On the 7th of May 2022, 134 was displayed at the Inchicore Works during the opening day's 175th anniversary - a commemorative plaque was unveiled upon the locomotive, much like 141 Class number 150 during 1996.
+On 7 May 2022, 134 was displayed at an Inchicore Works open day and a commemorative plaque was unveiled on the locomotive, much like 141 Class number 150 during 1996.

 On 23 August 2025, the ITG’s 124 became the first 121 Class locomotive to work a passenger train in preservation, as part of a diesel gala at the Downpatrick and County Down Railway.

 The cab of locomotive 133 is preserved at the Cavan & Leitrim Railway in Dromod, County Leitrim.